ymontmarin/_tps_robotique/README.md

 If the repository changes (for example when new tutorials are pushes), you need to update your local version by "pulling" it from the repository.
 On a native installation, just go in the folder containing the tutorials and execute ```git pull```.

+# TODO
+- Update from running TPs
+- Clear all output for pushed version